KFC Honey BBQ Wings (Copycat Recipe)

 1. Set up a breading station for the wings with two wide, shallow bowls and a wire rack over a baking tray in a row.

-2. Use a fork to mix the flour, salt, and freshly ground black pepper in the first bowl.
+2. Mix the flour, salt, and freshly ground black pepper in the first bowl using a fork.

 3. Pour the buttermilk into the second bowl.